Sanuich/kohanagh/README.md

 # Kohana Golden Hair (based on Kohana Framework 3.3.5 version)

 ##  About
-Kohana Golden Hair is fork of Kohana Framework, based on Kohana 3.3.5 Framework.
+Kohana Golden Hair is a fork of Kohana Framework, based on Kohana 3.3.5 Framework.

 Kohana Golden Hair is using NAMESPACES and supporting latest PSR-4 standart.